danaikorre/dsmanufacturing.github.io/how_to_apply.md

 #### Personal Statement

 You **MUST** state that you are registering for the course ***'Data Visualisation for Professionals'*** here.
-This field asks also for some indication for why you are applying for the course.
+This field asks also for some indication of your motivation for taking this course.

 ### Relevant Knowledge/Training Skills

 Please also include a brief summary, describing how you qualify to take the course &ndash; the form provides some detail about what is required here.
 The university requires this for processing the applications.

-### Sections 5&ndash; Qualifications &amp; 6&ndash; Employment
+## Sections 5&ndash; Qualifications &amp; 6&ndash; Employment

+Because is is accredited, the university requires evidence that you are qualified to take the course.
+Please provide information on either academic or professional qualifications:

-Because this is an accredited course the university requires evidence of completion of a university degree, with copies of certificates or transcripts or links to institutions that provide verfication of your degree.
+1. evidence of completion of a university degree, using copies of certificates or transcripts or links to institutions that generate formal verfication of your degree.
 Please note that *ANY* university degree is acceptable; we do *NOT* require applicants to have a technical or computer-related degree.
 If you do not have a degree or other tertiary qualification please enter ***N/A*** for this section.

-In this case you **MUST** provide a CV with evidence of professional experience.
-As above, this may be in *ANY* field.
+2. a CV detailing professional experience.
+As above, this may be in *ANY* domain or sector.
+Please note that your professional experience overall, beyond school, rather than current employment status, is what is of relevance to this application.
+We have interest registered by professionals across a wide range of sectors, educational backgrounds, in paid, unpaid and out of employment; we anticipate each will bring their experience in life and at work to enrich learning during hands-on sessions.

+## Section 7&ndash; Finance

+If you have made an application for a fee waiver please state this.
+If you used a different e-mail from that for this application please provide that here so that the two applications may be linked.
+If you meet the [eligibility requirements for a waiver](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/eligibility-funding) but have not yet applied for one please indicate here whether or not you wish to be considered for one.

+If you do NOT qualify for a waiver please [e-mail Bayes](mailto:bayes-training@ed.ac.uk) for more information on paying for a place.

+## 8&ndash; Referees

+You may be required to provide a referee &ndash; this may be your current or a previous employer, or a colleague familiar with your work.
+While a formal letterhead is prefereable, considering the restrictions of the current lockdown a reference by e-mail, preferably from an organisational address, that also states the working relationship with your referree may be submitted.